-Alette Vonk is an Intercultural trainer and coach for Arica and Europe.
-She is a Dutch Development Sociologist, who has lived shortly in Spain and Greece, and one year in the US.
-Above all, she has lived in West Africa (Cameroon, Benin, Ghana) for 10 years, working in the Development business.
-Back in the Netherlands, Alette was involved with Organisational and Community development within a migrant neighbourhood of 30.000 people in The Hague.
-Since 2010 she started her own company.
-Her clients range from multinational companies to development agencies (mostly in Europe and Africa); and from a migrant NGO destined to suppress Islamic radicalization, to medical workers with patients from various backgrounds in the hospitals.
-Since 2017 she also lectures Intercultural Management at the University of Leiden.
+Alette Vonk is an Intercultural trainer and coach for Africa and Europe.
+She is a Dutch Development Sociologist, who has lived shortly in Spain and Greece, and the US.
+Above all, she has lived in West Africa (Cameroon, Benin, Ghana) for 10 years, working in the development business.
+Back in the Netherlands, Alette worked in with migrant communities in The Hague.

 “Alette brings a unique perspective-approach to her training that is rare.
 Combining empirical facts, case studies with theories in flexible coaching sessions the undercurrent realities of work-place cultural misunderstanding and tensions are creatively unveiled and addressed in a manner that leave participants going back to their jobs with healed hearts; cleared misconceptions; abandoned egos – and above all, the need to mutually respect imbedded hard core cultural values that make-or-break corporate peace and harmony.”